Join other trail-blazing young adults in getting monthly career & financial tips, written by those who have succeeded before.

 You’re about to graduate from JC, poly or a bachelor’s degree course, and you’d like to embark on further studies.
 One option is to enroll at an overseas university.

-Studying abroad will possibly cost more financially than remaining in Singapore, but can also be a lot more rewarding enable you to grow more as a person.
+Studying abroad will possibly cost more financially than remaining in Singapore, but can also be a lot more rewarding as it enables you to grow more as a person.